 Our goal in every situation is to work with everyone involved and reach a positive outcome.
 However, these situations are often very complicated and resolving them can be very difficult.

-Strategic Aim: What success looks like:

 To minimise nuisance created by domestic dogs and cats.

-Less complaints
+- Less complaints

-Reduction in dog attacks
+- Reduction in dog attacks

-Less dogs impounded
+- Less dogs impounded

-Less cats impounded
+- Less cats impounded

+- Reduction in native animal deaths due to cats and dogs